stephenbuck/skillbase/README.md

 Integration Testing (Arquillian)

 I’ll be using Arquillian for integration testing.
 I’ve never used it before, but it seems like it will handle the distributed components of the project.

+Documentation (JavaDoc, Swagger)

+More gold standards: JavaDoc for code, Swagger for REST endpoints.

 Caching (Redis)